 - Yellow onions, carrots, and peas: This is the base mix of vegetables that I used to make this recipe, but feel free to substitute any other stir-fry vegetables you have on hand.

-- Tamari: This is essentially gluten-free soy sauce.
+- Soy sauce: This savory condiment forms the base of the rice’s flavor.
+You could also use tamari, which is essentially gluten-free soy sauce.
 I recommend always purchasing high-quality organic tamari and soy sauce.
 Soybeans are one of the top GMO and pesticide-laden crops, so it’s worth spending the extra money on organic.

 - Sriracha: This spicy sauce adds a good amount of heat without overpowering the rest of the flavors in the dish.